Nicholas2023/AirBnB_clone_v2/README.md

    - Run `setup_mysql_dev.sql` and `setup_mysql_test.sql` to create the development and test databases and users.

 6. Configure environment variables:
-   - Set the necessary environment variables for MySQL credentials and database names.
+   - Set necessary environment variables for MySQL credentials and database names.

 ## Usage